 If you wish to add sound to your animation, it is recommended to edit and mix your sound files in a sound editing software.
 Having full-length pre-mixed soundtracks ensures the audio preserves its timing, mixing and quality should you use third party software for post-production.
 Another good practice is to keep your soundtrack separated in tracks for music, sound effects and characters to make it easier to sync your animation with voices and sounds.
+When audio files are imported into Harmony, the newer audio tracks will be sent to the bottom of the audio track list.
 Otherwise, it is possible to clip sound effects and adjust their volume directly in Harmony when needed.